pintoinfant/dassword-v2/README.md

 1. **Frontend (React + Chakra UI):** Handles user interaction, encryption/decryption using a symmetric key, Shamir's Secret Sharing management, and communication with PocketBase. 💻
 2. **Shamir's Secret Sharing:** The core of our key management strategy.
 The symmetric encryption key is split into shares and distributed securely.
 The user reconstructs the key upon login. 🧩
-3. **Symmetric Encryption:** AES or a similar robust algorithm is used for encrypting the password data before storage. 🤫
+3. **Symmetric Encryption (AES):**  A robust algorithm ensures strong encryption of your password data before storage. 🤫
 4. **PocketBase (Backend-as-a-Service):** Manages the SQLite database containing the *encrypted* password data.
 PocketBase provides an easy-to-use way to manage and access the database without managing a full backend infrastructure. ☁️
 5. **Lit Protocol:** Securely manages access control to the encrypted data.
 Lit's zero-knowledge approach protects your secrets. 🔑